SriHarshaHrn/Couchbase-Installation-and-configuration/README.md

 First check the Model, you will get idea on couchbase CRUD syntax.
 Then check controller which gives idea on usage.

+**attachments:** couchbase server and C SDK files.
+(Using these files or not is completly your choice, you may use higher versions based on your requirement.
+I am just providing them for your reference)

 *Hope this helps!Thanks and enjoy!! :)*